thedalles77/Laptop-Battery-Charger/README.md

   Dell_D630_Portable_Pi_KVM folder contains the keyboard matrix and Teensy 3.2 Arduino code for controlling the keyboard, touchpad, and video converter card.

   My_Ugly_C_Code folder contains the Pi C code that reads the battery status registers over the SMBus.

+  CP2112 folder contains the code and board files to build a USB to SM Bus bridge for reading the battery status registers.